neonevm/neon-evm.docs/docs/developing/dev_environment/local_proxy_remote_solana.md

 ```

 2. Set the following environment variables
-   - `EVM_LOADER`
+   - `EVM_LOADER`, i.e. the contract address for Neon EVM
-     - For Devnet/Testnet, it should be `eeLSJgWzzxrqKv1UxtRVVH8FX3qCQWUs9QuAjJpETGU`
+     - For Devnet/Testnet, use: `eeLSJgWzzxrqKv1UxtRVVH8FX3qCQWUs9QuAjJpETGU`
+     - For Mainnet, use: `NeonVMyRX5GbCrsAHnUwx1nYYoJAtskU1bWUo6JGNyG`
    - `SOLANA_URL`
      - Refer to the [RPC Endpoints table](#rpc-endpoints)
    - `PROXY_VERSION`